 Entrepreneurship education in the family will be seen from the knowledge transfer process in the family business which is carried out both nonformally and informally (Hasan et al., 2019; Hasan et al., 2020).
 During COVID-19 pandemic, entrepreneurship education can contribute to the development of entrepreneurial attitudes as well as abilities and skills, so that it has an impact on self-efficacy and increases motivation to entrepreneurship in a family business (Ratten & Jones, 2021).
 During COVID-19 pandemic, knowledge that comes from entrepreneurship education in the family is a significant source of competitive advantage, which enables family businesses to be innovative and remain competitive (Ahmed et al., 2020; Jayakumar & De Massis, 2020).
-This knowledge comes from the knowledge transfer process that occurs within each family member in the family business through information that is transformed and developed through personal beliefs, values, education, and experience (Hasan et al., 2020; Bailey & Breslin, 2021).
-From a pedagogical perspective, the transfer of knowledge in the perspective of entrepreneurship education is very important for entrepreneurial success because the combination of education and experience is the main factor determining entrepreneurial success.
+This knowledge comes from the knowledge transfer process that occurs within each family member in the family business through information that is transformed and developed through a pedagogical perspective, the transfer of knowledge in 2020; Bailey & Breslin, 2021).
+From a pedagogical perspective, the transfer of knowledge in 2020; Bailey & Breslin, 2021).
+From a pedagogical perspective, the transfer of knowledge in 2020; Bailey & Breslin, 2021).

 Based on these facts, it can be seen that entrepreneurship education in the family has a good impact on entrepreneurial attitudes and entrepreneurial motivation during COVID-19 pandemic.
 Several previous studies have provided support for the influence of entrepreneurship education on entrepreneurial attitudes (Fayolle & Gailly, 2015; Asitik & Nunfam, 2019).
-Attitude is one of the variables used to explain human behavior, including in entrepreneurship research.
+Attitude is one of the ariables used to explain human behavior, including in entrepreneurship research.
 Attitude is a tendency to respond to things or situations in a way that is in accordance with the object, both the attitude which is liked and the attitude which is not liked.
 In the Theory of Planned Behavior (Ajzen, 1991), behavior is not formed directly, but begins with intention formed by three components which cover attitudes, subjective norms, and perceptions of behavioral control (Ajzen, 2011).
 A positive entrepreneurial attitude will not always build positive behavior.
 This happens because there are control variables that act as obstacles or facilitate the formation of behavior.
-Facilitative variables that encourage someone to become entrepreneurial are known as behavioral control, explaining that the attitude structure consists of three components namely cognitive, feelings, and tendency to act.
+Facilitative variables that encourage someone to become entrepreneurial are known as behavioral control, explaining that the attitude static consists of three components namely cognitive, feelings, and tendency to act.
 Based on this, it can be formulated that entrepreneurship education has a positive and significant influence on entrepreneurial attitudes.

 From another perspective, entrepreneurship education also has an impact on entrepreneurial motivation, through entrepreneurial attitudes during COVID-19 pandemic.
-In the Theory of Planned Behavior (Ajzen, 1991), entrepreneurial motivation is determined by his or her own attitude.
+In the Theory of Planned Behavior (Ajzen, 1991), entrepreneurial otivation is determined by his or her own attitude.
 Several previous studies have attempted to explain the relationship between entrepreneurship education and entrepreneurial motivation.
-These findings believe that the lack of entrepreneurship education and business competence accounts for the low entrepreneurial motivation, so that it creates significant risks and obstacles to the sustainability of a business and the creation of new businesses (Bae et al., 2014; Barba-Sanchez & Atienza-Sahuquillo, 2018; Kanama, 2020; Shah et al., 2020).
+These findings believe that the lack of entrepreneurship education and business competence accounts for the low entrepreneurial motivation, so that it creates significant risks and obstacles to the sustainability of a business and the creation of new businesses (Bae et al., 2014; Parba-Sanchez & Atienza-Sahuquillo, 2018; Kanama, 2020; Shah et al., 2020).
 So based on this, it can be formulated that entrepreneurship education has a positive and significant influence directly on entrepreneurial motivation, or indirectly through mediating entrepreneurial attitudes.